So much has been written about mediation. So much has been studied. So many high-performing individuals practice it.

 A Practice

-I think the most important words in the phrase “meditation practice” is not meditation.
-It’s actually practice.
+I think the most important word in the phrase meditation practice is not meditation.
+I

 This isn’t some revelation – it’s a recognition by me that I am not going to be perfect at it.

 I never will be.
-And that’s not the point.
+And that is okay.

 The practice is to do the practice.